goodsoftwareengineering/time-align-old/README.md

   - [ ] set top of the wheel time
 - [ ] drawer links

+- [ ] for periods straddling date divide
+  - [ ] use end of day const to render (maybe add indicator that period continues?)
-- [ ] for periods straddling date divide use old stop value instead of new one in handlers
+  - [ ] use old stop value instead of new one in handlers ??
   - [ ] put the date in the viewers time zone to get the cut off right!!!

-- [ ] use spec on app-db to validate every action

 - [ ] analytics
   - [ ] secretary url params for referer logs in db as referrer